ros2/ros2_documentation/source/How-To-Guides/Releasing/GitHub-Manual-Authorization.rst

-Github Manual Authorization
+GitHub Manual Authorization
 ===========================

 .. contents:: Table of Contents
    :depth: 3
    :local:

-If you have two-factor authentication enabled for github, bloom cannot log in with your github password alone.
+If you have two-factor authentication enabled for GitHub, bloom cannot log in with your GitHub password alone.
 There are two steps:

 #.
-Create a personal access token on github and tell bloom about it.
+Create a personal access token on GitHub and tell bloom about it.
    This is used for pull-requestopening.
 #.
 Re-route https traffic through ssh (assuming you have public-key authentication enabled).
    (This will only enable git push and pull, but not pull-request opening)